-^{} We expect that many schools will incorporate the reading level as part of the child's grade for reading workshop, but that that assessment will also be informed by reading habits, growth, etc. The level 1-3 benchmarks represent the average text difficulty levels for the majority of readers who achieved that score on the ELA.
-There is no pattern that allows for prediction of a 4.
+We expect that many schools will incorporate the reading level as part of the child's grade for reading workshop, but that assessment will also be informed by reading volume, reading habits, and stamina.
+The closest correlations are for students in grades K-4 who achieved proficiency on the NY State ELA.
+There is not a pattern that allows for prediction of a 4.
 Because a score of 4 generally only allows for one or two errors, it is hard to assure parents or students that a correlation will exist between level of text difficulty and a score of 4.
-8th Grade benchmarks come from Qualitative assessments.
+8th grade benchmarks come from Qualitative assessments.
+NOTE: benchmark levels might be revised once the 2018 NY State ELA data has been collected and analyzed.